arjunneervannan/Toxic-Comment-Detection/README.md

 7. Repeating all trials 5 times to minimize training variance.

 Server.py includes a script to run a live demo of the model at http://detoxifai.com.

+This project was completed between October of 2018 and January 2020 (with majority of the code written between November 2018 and February 2019).